Epithelioid Mesothelioma

 Epithelioid mesothelioma surgeries include:

 • Extrapleural pneumonectomy (EPP): Used to treat pleural mesothelioma by removing the tumors, the lung closest to the cancer, and the pleura.
-Epithelial patients who got an EPP lived for 22 months on average in a 2022 Translational Lung Cancer Research report.
+Epithelial patients treated with an EPP lived for 22 months on average in a 2022 Translational Lung Cancer Research report.

 • Pleurectomy with decortication (P/D): Also used for pleural mesothelioma, but only the pleura and cancer are removed (both lungs stay intact).
 Epithelial patients who received a P/D and chemotherapy lived for over 38 months on average in the 2022 report above.